AntonYudin/cassandra-hibernate-orm-dialect/README.md

 	* Selecting only ``@EmbeddedId`` property with JPQL fails
 	* No proper support for polymorphic queries
-	* Criteria API - support for ``@EmbeddedId`` - cannot use ``Path<Entity>`` to access embedded key and Lots of other issues of non-JPA compliance
+	* Criteria API - support for ``@EmbeddedId`` - cannot use ``Path<Entity>`` to access embedded key and lots of other issues of non-JPA compliance

-One of the benefits of using JPA is a potential to switch to a different Database provider without changing much of the code.
+One of the benefits of using JPA is a potential to switch to a different database provider without changing much of the code.
 I wanted to have a complex (not just a numeric ID and a couple of String attributes) JPA model and a Criteria based queries for that model that can be deployed to Cassandra, PostgreSQL, and MariaDB.